TalkinWhip/TalkinWhip.github.io/_posts/2021-04-04-welcome-to-MY-jekyll.markdown

 ---
-title:  "Welcome to Jekyll!"
+title:  "Welcome to MY Jekyll!"
-date:   2016-01-08 15:04:23
+date:   2021-04-04 15:04:23
 categories: [jekyll]
 tags: [jekyll]
 ---

 This is the default post added by jekyll when you create your site.
 You are meant to delete it but I won't for now - for testing and posterity purposes.

+Do not get spooked by the huge amount of strange people in the comments.
+It's just me testing out the comment section.
+So there's nothing to worry about, right?
+RIGHT?

+Also if you are more interested in the inner-workings of this site.
+Go here: https://molaliyski.com/2021/This-Site/

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve --watch`, which launches a web server and auto-regenerates your site when a file is updated.